The United States based group cannot obtain a meeting with Imran or senior officials - ExBulletin

 The United States based group cannot obtain a meeting with Imran or senior officials

-The image published by Pakistan Tehreek-E-insaf (PTI) shows the former Prime Minister Imran Khan during his virtual appearance in a Supreme Court case on May 16, 2024.

-Islamabad: a group of Pakistani doctors and businessmen based in the United States, currently visiting Pakistan in a renewed attempt to meet the founder of the PTI, Imran Khan and the main officials, returned to Lahore after spending four days in Islamabad without any breakthrough, were confirmed with reliable sources on Friday.
+The founder of the PTI, Imran Khan, made gestures as he speaks with Reuters during an interview, in Lahore, on March 17, 2023.
+Reutersgroup in contact with Gandapur, Aleema Khan.
+Previous meetings with Khan were without problem.
+Visit the protruding facts deepening the PTI-establishment Rift.islamabad: a group of Pakistani doctors and businessmen based in the United States, currently visiting Pakistan in a renewed attempt to meet Pakistani officials Tehreek-e-insaf (PTI), Imran Khan and key officials, was returned to Lahore after spending four days in Islamabad Without any breakthrough, confirmed on Friday.

 The delegation, arrived in Pakistan last week, had hoped to obtain a meeting with the former prisoned Prime Minister of Adiala prison and engage in a quiet diplomacy aimed at exploring a potential relief of Khan in the midst of his current legal and political problems.
 However, their efforts have so far had no success.